sharonoic/nespresso_caffeine_tracker/README.md

 Once upon a time, a man took too much caffeine.
 The other day, he died.

+I didn't want to die, at least not because of caffeine intoxication, so I created this tracker.

 To ensure that the caffeine you take doesn't kill you, this tracker helps you track how much caffeine slips into your body from Nespresso pods.

 Streamlit link: https://nespreappcaffeinetracker-4bzt6ncdxawucvlazayqz3.streamlit.app/